jotaelesalinas/ec2remote/README.md

 # ec2remote

 Save money running commands in EC2 instances and stopping them on completion.
+From the command line.

 As easy as: